 Not particularly vivid at the entrance, the difference in the colors is most noticeable on the other side of the Capilano Bridge.
-Sporadically covering the trees and the ground, they add extra charm and spice to the place.
+Sporadically covering the trees and the ground, they add extra charm to the place.

 6. Suburban Streets and Alleys

-Our last place to find the abundance of fall colors in Vancouver doesn’t have a specific address.
+Our last place to find the abundance of the fall colors in Vancouver doesn’t have a specific address.
 This “place” is huge and can be found anywhere in the suburban areas.
 With no skyscrapers and more space for the trees to grow, the suburbs light up during the fall season.

 Fall Colors in Vancouver: Final Advice

 Whether you are an ardent fall fan or you hate this season passionately, these 6 places to find the stunning fall foilage in Vancouver won’t let you stay indifferent.
 Share the joy of the glamorous time of the year with your loved ones.
 Visit at least one or all of these destinations.
 You won’t regret it!

 - Vancouver from Above: The Best Views for First-Timers